SGersh72/TEnmo-Online-Money-Transfer-Service/README.md

-**Please Note: this capstone team project is displayed only for the purpose of the interview process at Tech Elevator**

 # Capstone - TEnmo

 TEnmo is an online payment transfer application using a RESTful API server and a PostgreSQL database.